-• The term "Close Out Transaction" would be defined to mean "the liquidation, termination or acceleration of one or more exercised or matured Stock Options36 or Stock Futures37 contracts, securities contracts, commodity contracts, forward contracts, repurchase agreements, swap agreements, master netting agreements or similar agreements of a Mutually Suspended Member pursuant to OCC Rules 901, 1006 and 1101 through 1111 (including but not limited to Rules 1104 and 1107) and/or NSCC Rule 18."
-This proposed definition would make it clear that the payment of the Guaranty Substitution Payment and NSCC's subsequent
+- The term "Close Out Transaction" would be defined to mean "the liquidation, termination or acceleration of one or more exercised or matured Stock Options or Stock Futures contracts, securities contracts, commodity contracts, forward contracts, repurchase agreements, swap agreements, master netting agreements or similar agreements of a Mutually Suspended Member pursuant to OCC Rules 901, 1006 and 1101 through 1111 (including but not limited to Rules 1104 and 1107) and/or NSCC Rule 18."
+This proposed definition would make it clear that the payment of the Guaranty Substitution Payment and NSCC's subsequent acceptance of Defaulted NSCC Member Transactions for clearance and settlement are intended to fall within the "safe harbors" provided in the Bankruptcy Code, the Securities Investor Protection Act, and other similar laws. - The term "Guaranty Substitution Payment" would be defined to mean "an amount calculated by NSCC in accordance with the calculations set forth in Appendix A [to the Existing Accord (as proposed to be amended)], to include two components: (i) a portion of the Mutually Suspended Member's Required Fund Deposit deficit to NSCC at the time of the cease to act; and (ii) a portion of the Mutually Suspended Member's unpaid Supplemental Liquidity Deposit obligation at the time of the cease to act."

-OCC provided data regarding such events in Exhibit 3B to File No. SR-OCC-2023-007.
-The information contained therein includes the assumptions and timelines leading up to the declaration of a default for a Common Member and the anticipated timing of OCC's payment of the GSP.
+the declaration of a default for a Common Member and the anticipated timing of OCC's payment of the GSP.